 For the direct network, we consider two weighting schemes.
 The networks in Figures 5, 8 and 9 applied the first type of edge weighting.
 The second type assigns the total number of transactions between both parties as weight to the edge.
-Figure 11 compares the AUC performances of the resulting networks using the two weighting schemes.
+Figure 11 compares the AUC performance values of the resulting networks using the two weighting schemes.
 The difference in performance between both networks is limited and levels off almost completely when all 5 months of transaction data are used.
 After the addition of the fourth month of transactions, the difference becomes insignificant (p-values > 0.31) as tested by a one-sided paired t-test.
-For banks it is thus sufficient to save only the unique transactions per month.
-The predictive value lies in the fact that a payment to a certain counterparty has been made, not in the amount or frequency.
+We would recommend banks reproduce such learning curves on their own data.
+With our results in mind (on the given dataset for the given prediction task), it is sufficient to save only the unique transactions per month, as the predictive value seems to lie in the fact that a payment to a certain counterparty has been made, not in the amount or frequency.

-As mentioned before, there are two types of counterparties in the data set: Point-of-sales and transfers.
+As mentioned before, there are two types of counterparties in the data set: Point-ofsales and transfers.
 Figure 12 compares the AUC-results of the implied network when all counterparties are included with the network when only transfers or only POS are included.
 The results illustrate that most predictive power is included in the transfer transactions.
-The implied network created out of POS-transactions has limited predictive power and performs worse than the bank's own rating model.
+The implied PSN network created out of POS-transactions has limited predictive power and performs worse than the bank's own rating model.
 However, POS-transactions still add some complementary information to the transfer network, as the highest performance is found for the network created using all counterparties.